noeleo/raft/README.md

 Raft Consensus Algorithm in Bud
 ===============================
 This is one of the first implementations of Raft in Bud, a Bloom DSL for Ruby.
 There are a few changes made to the protocol for simplicity in programming using Bud, explained in the sections below.
-This is a work in progress.
-The leader election functionality is in place, but there's no log replication yet.

 Team: Noel Moldvai, Rohit Turumella, James Butkovic, and Josh Muhlfelder.
 For CS 194: Distributed Systems, in Spring 2013, taught by Joe Hellerstein and Peter Alvaro.
 Thanks to Diego Ongaro from Stanford for being an advisor on the Raft Protocol.